-This course will follow the NYS Algebra II Common Core Curriculum Standards, but the topics studied are of greater depth than the regular common core course.
+This course will follow the NYS Algebra II Common Core Curriculum Standards, However, students will cover the material in greater depth, and are exposed to advanced topics and enrichment topics.
 This course will deeply expand upon the algebraic concepts experienced in Algebra I Common Core.
 Course will build on work with linear, quadratic, and exponential functions, students will extend knowledge and understanding to polynomial, rational and radical functions.
 Students will expand their abilities to model situations and solve equations over the set of complex numbers.
 Students will apply their knowledge to solving exponential equations using the property of logarithms.

-Prerequisites: Successful Completion of Geometry Common Core Course and successful completion of the Geometry CC Regents exam
+Prerequisites: Successful Completion of Geometry Common Core Course and successful completion of the Geometry CC Regents exam.
+It is strongly recommended that students have scored a minimum of 75% on the Algebra I Regents exam.